hpaluch-pil/nucleo-93cxx/README.md

 For development you need to download and extract `en.stm32cubef7.zip` from [STM32CubeF7]:

-## Connecting 93LC66C to Nucleo
+## Connecting 93LC66C and 94LC86 to Nucleo

+Currently we are connecting to EEPROMs for debug purposes.

-Here is table how [93LC66C] should be connected to [STM NUCLEO-F767ZI]:
+Here is table how the 1st [93LC66C] should be connected to [STM NUCLEO-F767ZI]:

 |Nucleo Conn.|Nucleo PIN|Nucleo Func|93LC66C PIN|
 |------------|----------|-----------|-----------|